wp-plugins/smart-app-banner/readme.txt

 = I can't see the banner! =

-It's only available on iOS6 and above and that's not out yet!
+It's only available on iOS6 devices. if you want to check that it's working and you don't have a device, you can "View Source" on your page and look for the text "apple-itunes-app".

+= I found a bug! =

+Please let me know and I'll see what I can do.

-= I have iOS6 and I still can't see it =
+= I really need it to do _x_ =

-Can you see the header in the page?
-Did you get the App ID correct?

-Also remember that it's still in beta.
-I saw a few crashes (of Safari) when the app was not available in the US (despite me being in the UK).
+I accept patches!
+I'm also happy to hear your suggestions but I can't promise anything.

 = Does it really need WordPress version 3.1.4? =